-European visitors and those from seven countries classed as “green” — Australia, South Korea, Israel, Japan, Lebanon, New Zealand and Singapore — will no longer need to undergo testing if they’re vaccinated.
+European visitors and those from those countries classed as “green” — USA, Canada, Australia, South Korea, Israel, Japan, Lebanon, New Zealand and Singapore — no longer need to undergo testing if they’re vaccinated.
 If not vaccinated you will a negative PCA or rapid antigen Covid test no more than 72 hours before travelling.
 No quarantine rules apply.
 You will need to supply the sworn statement (see below).

 For visitors from England, the vaccination certificate is available on the NHS App.
 Alternatively, you can download it from the NHS website.
 It is also possible to obtain a paper certificate from the NHS website.
 The NHS app is compatible with the French TousAntiCovid app so you can upload your NHS QR code to it.
 See below.
 Different arrangements apply for NI, Wales and Scotland.

 The list of 'compelling' reasons still in force for those who are not vaccinated are: